SM4DA/QeMFi/README.md

 We are now ready to perform ML and MFML for QC with this code repository.

 ## Generating Molecular Descriptors/Representations
-Once the data files are downloaded from the data repository [https://zenodo.org/records/11636903], one can use them to generate molecular descriptors for ML and Multifidelity ML (MFML).
+Once the data files are downloaded from the [data repository](https://zenodo.org/records/11636903), one can use them to generate molecular descriptors for ML and Multifidelity ML (MFML).
 In this code repository, the scripts to generate Coloumb Matrices (CM) and the spectrum of London and Axilrod–Teller–Muto (SLATM) representation are provided.
 The following example will demonstrate generating the unsorted CMs for nitrophenol from the CheMFi dataset.

 ```bash
 $ conda activate CheMFi_env